 Polycrylic is runny.
 This runny consistency can make it difficult to apply on vertical surfaces.
 It’s best to apply thin coats and brush out any drips.
 It also dries quickly so it can be tricky to get a smooth finish on large areas.

 Unlike polyurethane, Polycrylic does not need a base coat.
 Apply and allow each coat to dry for about two hours.
-Lightly sand with 220 grit sandpaper between each coat and remove the sanding dust with a ShopVac.
+Lightly sand with 220 grit sandpaper between each coat and remove the sanding dust with a ShopVac and a tack cloth.

 TIP: Don’t use steel wool to sand between coats when using water-based products like Polycrylic.
 Water can cause steel wool to rust.
 If any of the steel wool is left behind it could cause a stain in the finish.